2026 Castafari Offshore Fishing Seminar Schedule

 Capt.
 Billy Shouldice

 Learn some of the latest methods of trolling that are working out there on the edge.
 This will cover trolling spreads and strategies that are working in the "here and now" of the northeast canyons.
-Learn what you need for tackle, where to fish and when, finding fish, multiple blue-water specie spreads. - 8:30am - 9:30am "Paddle Bait Workshop" NEW 2025
+Learn what you need for tackle, where to fish and when, finding fish, and how to troll multi-specie spreads. - 8:30am - 9:30am"Leader Workshop" NEW 2026

 -